top of page

 We prefer to send all information and communication electronically, preferably by email and text message (sms).
 You may remove your consent to receive electronic communication at any time by written notice.
 Neurokin Psychology does not currently have provisions to send hard copy correspondence by mail.

-The APS National Schedule of Recommended Fees 2023/2024 has set the standard consultation fee for a psychologist at $300 for a 50 minute session.
+The APS National Schedule of Recommended Fees 2025/2026 has set the standard consultation fee for a psychologist at $330 for a 50-minute session.

-The cost of a standard consultation with the Principal Psychologist at Neurokin Psychology is $POA (50 minute session).
-Your card details will be saved in a secure database (Halaxy) and payment will automatically be processed on the day of your session.
-You may be eligible for a Medicare rebate ($93.35) with an appropriate Mental Health Care Plan and referral, and this can be processed on your behalf.
+The cost of a standard consultation with the Principal Psychologist at Neurokin Psychology is $330 (50-minute session).
+Your card details will be saved in a secure database (Halaxy), and payment will automatically be processed on the day of your session.
+You may be eligible for a Medicare rebate ($145.25) with an appropriate Mental Health Care Plan and referral, and this can be processed on your behalf.
 If you have any problems with Medicare sending you the rebate, you will have to follow up with Services Australia for yourself due to confidentiality limitations.
 Fees are subject to change and are reviewed each January and July.
-Please note that our software program charges a small 1.8% card fee for all transactions.
-You can choose to instead make a bank transfer- please ask us how.
+Please note that our software program charges a 1.8% card fee for all transactions.
+You can choose to instead make a bank transfer- our bank details are on your invoice.
+Bank transfer does not cost anything additional.

-Any additional correspondence (face-to-face, phone, email) with other professionals, agencies and organisations (at the request of a client) or consultations with the psychologist outside of the organised appointment, will be charged at the standard hourly rate per unit of 15 minutes of correspondence/communication.
+Any additional correspondence (face-to-face, phone, email) with other professionals, agencies and organisations (at the request of a client) or consultations with the psychologist outside of the organised appointment, will be charged at the standard rate ($330), charged in 15 minutes of correspondence/communication.
 This includes treatment summary reports, letters of support, and/or request for accommodations for workplaces or educational institutions.

 Bulk billing is not offered at this clinic.
-This clinic does not offer reductions in fees due to having a Health Care Card or Pension- we already have a number of long-term / pre-existing clients whom we either bulk bill or that attract a lower fee to ensure that they can continue to have access to mental health care.
+This clinic does not offer reductions in fees due to having a Health Care Card or Pension- we already have a number of long-term / pre-existing clients whom we bulk bill to ensure that they can continue to have access to mental health care.

 Cancellation fees for therapy clients are as follows: